WandoCode/audiophile-frontend/readme.md

 ## Hightlighted skills in this project

+- NextJS
 - React with React context and react-query
 - Typescript
+- Payment with Stripe is working
 - Storybook for the main reused components (not deployed)
 - SCSS (BEM)
 - Custom Form validation with _RegEx_

-NB: The 'nextjs' branch contains a functional NextJS version of the website that I used to discover the _NextJS_ framework in details.
-It's not deployed even if, for a real world project, **SSR would be better** than CSR for SEO.
-A SSR version will be released later.
+NB: The current version in production is the 'nextjs-complet' branch.
+The main branch of the project contains the code for the 1st version of this website (with ReactJS).

 ## Main features